alb-car/dh-posts-resources/dh-platform-install/dh-platform-install-compose.md

 # Installing the Digital Hub components with Docker Compose

-This document will guide you through the configuration and installation of the components of the *Digital Hub Platform*.
+This document will guide you through the configuration and installation of the components of the *Digital Hub Platform* with Docker Compose.

 **Docker** and **Docker Compose** are required.